kristerkari/react-native-css-modules/docs/setup-typescript.md

 ### Step 1: Setup React Native CSS modules

+_If you want Typescript types (`.d.ts` files) being generated your CSS/Sass/Less/Stylus files, then follow any of the guides below, but install a "typed" transformer instead of the regular one.
+E.g. `react-native-sass-transformer` -> `react-native-typed-sass-transformer`.
+That way you can avoid unused CSS classes in your app._

 - [Setup React Native CSS modules with CSS support](setup-css.md)
 - [Setup React Native CSS modules with PostCSS support](setup-postcss.md)
 - [Setup React Native CSS modules with Sass support](setup-sass.md)